bluz71/vim-mistfly-statusline/README.md

 _moonfly statusline_ is a simple, yet informative, _statusline_ for Vim and Neovim that uses [moonfly](https://github.com/bluz71/vim-moonfly-colors) colors by default.

-Be aware, the _statusline_ colors can easily be [customized](https://github.com/bluz71/vim-moonfly-statusline#moonflyignoredefaultcolors) if desired.
+Note, the _statusline_ colors can easily be [customized](https://github.com/bluz71/vim-moonfly-statusline#moonflyignoredefaultcolors) if desired.